python-semantic-release/python-semantic-release/README.md

 * `version` - Create a new release.
 Will change the version, commit it and tag it.
 * `publish` - Runs version before pushing to git and uploading to pypi.
+* `changelog` - Generates the changelog for the next release.

 ### Running commands from setup.py
 Add the following to your setup.py and you will be able to run `python setup.py <command>`